 If you know budget limitations, that can allow us to restrict the conversations to those options that will be within your financial constraints.
 This works in both directions.
 We don't want to overbuild and propose options that can't be done.
 Also, we don't want to not provide a large enough of a show to achieve the results that will exceed your expectations.

 WE CARE FOR YOU!
-We have methods and techniques to operate with a variety of social distancing, PPE safety equipment, and remote sessions.
+We have will discuss our methods and techniques that are within our events that can accommodate your needs to achieve your goals while keeping your people safe.
+We also utilize a variety of social distancing, PPE safety equipment, and remote sessions.
+We keep track of the latest CDC guidance and follow three basic guidelines.
+First, we follow the law.
+Second, we accommodate the rules of your venue.
+Then we do whatever you like, since you are our client.
 We consult with you to best determine your concerns and needs and take them into account when determining the best way to work with your team.

 Wendy is a true professional that guided our event and exceeded all expectations.
 Her passion, enthusiasm and confidence made the evening a success.
 She even provided some props and kept the flow of the evening moving throughout dinner.
 She was dealing with some high-level execs and brought out their talent (especially during the initial death scene).
 It was hilarious.